LexFTW/CAD/README.md

  ```

  The correct files are in folder 'substituation'.

-This will cause all the packages and libraries necessary for the proper functioning of the application to be installed in the *node_modules* folder

 ## Testing
 For test the app, you should write the next sentence in the terminal: